unspecworks/delta-omega/docs/GETTING_STARTED.md

 - Keycapsss (EU)

 ### Which Should You Choose?
 It largely depends on availability.
-Due to market scarcity, the **best switch is usually the one you can actually get** at the time of building.
+Due to market scarcity, the **best switch is usually the one you can actually get** at the time of building. and don't forget the acuation force.

 ## Keycaps

 The DELTA OMEGA uses **Choc spacing (18 × 17 mm)**.
 - Standard ULP keycaps are **16 × 16 mm**.
 Using them will leave visible gaps between keys.
-Functionally this is fine, but the look may not be satisfying.
+Functionally this is fine, but low height and little wider gaps with higher quality.
+Refer to [Dell's Stock Cherry ULP Keycap Image](./../gallery/doo4.webp) and [Custom printed Keycap Image](./../gallery/d2.webp).

 #### Suggested Approach
 - Consider custom-printed ULP keycaps.
+Be aware: due to thin walls, 3D printed ULP keycaps can be fragile and prone to printing issues.
-- Be aware: due to thin walls, 3D printed ULP keycaps can be fragile and prone to printing issues.
+- You can loot keycaps from repair modules or broken parts of Dell laptop keyboards that use some Cherry MX ULP switches.
+Check [here](https://github.com/pashutk/Cherry_MX_ULP?tab=readme-ov-file#where-to-source) for reference.

 - Removing ULP keycaps is difficult; my chosen method is to use FDM-printed keycaps and destroy them (cut with a soldering iron or nippers) when replacements are needed.

 > [!TIP]